Book an Appointment

 Why We Expand “The Box,” Not Just the Lid

 Imagine a shoe box.
-If the lid (the upper jaw) is widened but the box underneath (the lower jaw) remains narrow, the two won’t fit together properly.
+If the lid gets wider but the box underneath stays narrow, the two will not fit together properly.
+The same thing can happen when only the upper jaw is expanded.

-• Tongue Space: A wider lower jaw allows the tongue to rest forward in the mouth, supporting healthier breathing patterns.
+• More tongue space: A wider lower jaw gives the tongue more room to rest forward in the mouth.

-• Long-Term Outcomes: Expanding only the upper arch can leave the underlying structural imbalance unaddressed.
+• Stronger long-term support: Expanding only the upper arch can leave the underlying imbalance in place.

 Guiding Growth When It Matters Most

-1. Placement: A custom-made device is bonded to the back teeth.
-It is hidden on the roof of the mouth and under the tongue.
+A custom-made device is bonded to the back teeth.
+It sits along the roof of the mouth and under the tongue.

-3. The Result: Over several months, new bone fills in the center, widening the jaw, improving nasal breathing, and making room for adult teeth.
+Over several months, new bone fills in as the jaw widens, improving nasal breathing and creating room for adult teeth.

 Yes, You Can Expand Without Surgery

-We use non-surgical, removable expanders for adults.
-These custom appliances look similar to retainers but are designed to apply light, steady force to stimulate remodeling in the jawbone.
+We use non-surgical, removable expanders that look similar to retainers but are designed to apply light, steady force over time.

-• Improves Sleep: Expanding the upper arch increases the size of the nasal cavity, making it easier to breathe through your nose.
+Expanding the upper arch can increase the size of the nasal cavity, making it easier to breathe through the nose.

-• Aesthetics: Creates a broader, fuller smile and reduces dark corridors at the corners of the mouth.
+Expansion can create a fuller smile and reduce dark corridors at the corners of the mouth.

 What to Expect